 COVID-19: Information and resources for businesses

 With the rapidly changing nature of COVID-19, information and advice from health authorities can change quickly.
-For the latest information on COVID-19 and the measures that the Local Health Authority, Provincial and Federal Government are taking, please regularly visit their websites:
+Please regularly visit their websites:

 In a Provincial State of Emergency, the Public Health Officer can make orders as needed, including orders for restaurants, foodservice and bars.
 You must follow the orders listed here: